KevinEtchells/lab-test/README.md

 ## Introduction

 A light, cookieless, A/B testing framework.
-It currently works with Plausible Analytics for capturing data, but alternatives are being added soon.
+It currently works with Plausible Analytics and custom-built data-capture solutions.

-## Get started
+## Getting started

 ```
-// Create a test
+// Create a test, defaults to using Plausible
 const myTest = new Lab('testName');

 // Add first variant